At a Glance

 The predicted salary is between 25000 - 35000 £ per year.

+Notts Hill House is looking for a Support Worker to join their team on a full time basis.
 Notts Hill House is located in the coastal town of Torquay in the county of Devon.
-We offer residential support for 15 people with an acquired brain injury (ABI), physical disabilities or a learning disability.
+We offer residential support for 15 males and females with an acquired brain injury (ABI), physical disabilities or a learning disability.
 We are set back on a quiet road, within walking distance from the beach and in close proximity to the town.
-Our multidisciplinary team (MDT) provide high quality specialist support to the people we care for, with a focus on developing the skills and confidence to live a safe, independent, and fulfilling life.

-What you\\\’ll bring to the role
+What you\’ll bring to the role

 Our work is rewarding but can be challenging, so resilience is key.
 No two days are the same!
 Your natural empathy will help you support others through both the highs and lows.